RythenGlyth/manim-pptx/README.md

 - `loop` - loops the whole Slide.
 - `autonext` - automatically advances to the next slide when the current slide is done animating
+- `notes` - notes which should be displayed on the created Slide

 ### Example